 Classes held in the heart of Durham, NC surrounded by beautiful Duke University and only minutes from both a vibrant downtown and extensive green spaces.

 The Meeting House provides an ideal learning environment including a large classroom with a vaulted ceiling and natural light for client sessions, another large room for lectures and experiential activities, a small library, a full kitchen, bathrooms and dedicated parking.

 Getting here: Durham is extremely accessible by car, train or plane (located only a 15-minutes’ drive from Raleigh-Durham International Airport).
 Getting around: Durham has citywide public transport, but the terrain is relatively flat so walking and biking are also good options.
-Housing: Durham has a wide range of affordable housing options on AirBnB.

 The Advanced Training is a 168-hour course that takes place over 24 days.
 Designed for the experienced practitioner, the Advanced Training further develops, refines, and enhances a Rolfer's practice through deeper examination of the diverse aspects of the work.
 The goal is to pave the way to become a more responsive, skilled and effective Rolfer™.
 Course content includes a broad range of topics related to conceptual, perceptual, relational, and manual skill sets.

 The course presents a client-centered approach that uses a Rolfing® Principles-based process to form evaluation, strategy, and intervention based on Rolfing Taxonomies (Structural, Functional, Psychobiological, Energetic, and Geometric).
 Rather than following the Basic Training's ten-series progression, the Advanced Training teaches practitioners to evaluate clients individually and develop individualized treatment strategies.